974-HELP

 Student Health Center

-Provides outpatient medical care, x-ray, lab, and pharmacy services, with specialty clinics for women’s health, special purpose physicals, allergy and immunizations, surgery, sports medicine, physical therapy, and travel.
+Provides outpatient medical care, x-ray, lab, and pharmacy services, with specialty clinics for women’s health, sports medicine, allergy and immunizations, travel medicine, and physical therapy.

 Title IX Response Team